adityassrana/old_blog_template/_posts/2020-01-29-PyTorch-Tips.md

 3. Gradient returned by the class should have the same shape as the input to the class, to be able to update the input in the optimizer.step() function.

-4. Avoid using in-place operations as they cause problems while back-propagation becauese they modify the graph.
-As a precaution always clone the input in the forward pass, and clone the incoming gradients before modifying them.
+4. Avoid using in-place operations as they cause problems while back-propagation because the way they modify the graph.
+As a precaution, always clone the input in the forward pass, and clone the incoming gradients before modifying them.

-An in-place operation is an operation that changes directly the content of a given Tensor without making a copy.
-Inplace operations in pytorch are always postfixed with a _, like .add_() or .scatter_().
+An in-place operation directly modifies the content of a given Tensor without making a copy.
+Inplace operations in PyTorch are always postfixed with a _, like .add_() or .scatter_().
 Python operations like \+ = or \*= are also inplace operations.

 ````python